-4. The Gender/Age group of the patient is selected automatically based on the patient information.
+- When a Special Examination option is clicked, the PANO Examination panel is disabled.
+If you want to select a PANO Examination option, please conduct Arch selection again. - For more information about the Examination Program, refer to the 7.1 PANO Imaging Program Overview. - 4.
+The Gender/Age group of the patient is selected automatically based on the patient information.
 If necessary, you can select the option manually.

-NOTICE Gender / Age Group VATECH's Standard
+Gender / Age Group VATECH's Standard

 Child 2 ~ 12 years of age

-البرام ٨ Man 12 years of ano
+۸ جار راه Man > 12 years of age

-Adult Woman > 12 years of age
+Adult Woman

--